Hosting and bandwidth provided by MacHost.

 Does the iPod support multiple voltages?
 Are adapters required?

 The AC adapter that shipped with earlier iPod models supports multiple voltages and switches automatically between them, so a voltage converter is not required for traveling outside of one's "home" country.
-An AC adapter did not ship standard starting with the iPod mini 2G, and one does not ship standard with any current models.
+An AC adapter did not ship standard starting with the iPod mini 2nd Gen, and one does not ship standard with any current models.
 However, an AC adapter can be purchased separately.

 Depending on where you are traveling, adapter plugs may be required.
 An inexpensive set of worldwide adapter plugs can be purchased from just about any discount or department store, travel store, or airport.
-Apple and Apple Authorized Resllers, like site sponsor PowerMax, also sell a World Travel Adapter Kit, which is more expensive than a generic set of adapter plugs, but is elegant, extremely well-designed, and well worth the extra money.
+Apple and Apple Authorized Resellers, like site sponsor Adorama, also sell a World Travel Adapter Kit, which is more expensive than a generic set of adapter plugs, but is elegant, extremely well-designed, and well worth the extra money.

 << iPod Q&A (Main)

-EveryMac.com and EveryiPod.com are provided "as is" without warranty of any kind whatsoever.
-EveryMac.com, EveryiPod.com, and the author thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
-For complete disclaimer and copyright information please read and understand the Terms of Use and the Privacy Policy before using either website.
-Use of any content or images without expressed permission is not allowed, although links to any page are welcomed and appreciated.
+Established in 1996, EveryMac.com has been created by experts with decades of experience with Apple hardware.
+EveryMac.com includes, and always has included, original research incorporating detailed, hands-on inspection of packaging, computers, and devices as well as extensive real-world use.
+All information is provided in good faith, but no website or person is perfect.
+Accordingly, EveryMac.com is provided "as is" without warranty of any kind whatsoever.
+EveryMac.com, and the authors thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
+For complete disclaimer and copyright information please read and understand the Terms of Use and the Privacy Policy before using EveryMac.com.
+Copying, scraping, or use of any content without expressed permission is not allowed, although links to any page are welcomed and appreciated.